without Internet Explorer,

 The major changes that tore up Dragon’s membership after the debut’s launch could’ve easily decimated this Polish thrash band.
 They split evenly as vocalist Wojcieski and bassist Kszysztot Nowak walk off the set.
 The sky Dragon calls home grows grim, but when the edge of destruction seems only inches away, guitarist Leszek Jakubowski and drummer Krystian Bytom recruit three, redouble their strength and heartiness, and crash like thunder with a din that hardly mirrors the band’s former self.

 The facelift this band endures could be considered frightening, intimidating, and bewildering all at once, but the now five-piece aren’t just smoothing out a few wrinkles and laugh lines while in surgery.
 With Fallen Angel, the whole body sees the knife.
 Guitarist Jaroslaw Gronowski, bassist Grzegorz Mroczek, and most obtrusively, lung cannon Adrian “Fred” Frelich help the two co-founders commandeer the operating room.
 Everything gets worked over.
-Blood thinners are destroyed on the spot, and the production thickens and clots.
-Intravenous steroids blast a deep sense of foreboding into Horda Goga’s former razor-y guitar tone (ed: disappointingly, the Metal Mind-released cd lightens the vocals with more treble, which also seem to lay superimposed on top of the mix instead of being buried seamlessly into it as on the lp version - pity).
+Blood thinners are destroyed on the spot and the production thickens and clots.
+Intravenous steroids blast a deep sense of foreboding into Horda Goga’s former razor-y guitar tone.
 Lungs are filled with hot roofing tar and respiratory disease, and the debut’s Schmier-ish scratch is razed to a new level of death metal-crushed brutishness.
 The band’s flesh and bone body heaves with violent contortions and like limbs that are healed and rebroken a hundred different ways, rhythms shift, splice, and diverge almost as fast as they’re created.
 And sturdy Music for Nations is picking up the bill for the whole ordeal.

 Alright, all dramatic writing aside, there’s tons of stuff going on during these seven tracks.
 All of the melodic tendencies found on the debut have been captured and then cruelly rammed together here.
 Mostly it’s like a world record multi-bus collision where rhythms corkscrew in from every direction no matter how unlikely, illogical, or daring and somehow find a landing zone amid the clutter.
 Once in a while things are calm and fluent like two low-tide rivers flowing together, but it’s way more reliable to expect a song’s life will be spent very hectically, drowning in awkward sequences and technicality, and by its final chords panting for any breath it can find.
 Really, the only thing you can do is sit back, wonder on what plane of consciousness it’s all coming from, and reflect on how the five of them keep each barrage of progressive (and deadlier) Cynic-meets-Atheist-meets-Watchtower straight in their minds.